topazus/marqov/doc/cxx/updates/emcs.rst

 Elementary Monte Carlo Step
 ============================
-This class encapsulates the notion of a performing some updates and then measuring observables (also called a sweep).
+This class encapsulates the notion of performing a series of updates and then measuring observables.
+This represents the "smallest" unit of actual system dynamics and hence is called an "elemenary" Monte Carlo step.

 .. doxygenstruct:: MARQOV::EMCS
    :project: Marqov